Yeti Airlines

 Yeti Airlines Pvt.
 Ltd. (यती एअरलाइन्स) is an airline based in Kathmandu, Nepal.
 The airline was established in May 1998 and received its air operator's certificate on 17 August 1998.
 Since 2019, Yeti Airlines is the first carbon neutral airline in Nepal and South Asia.
 It is the parent company of Tara Air.
-As of 2021, Yeti Airlines was the second-largest domestic carrier in Nepal, after Buddha Air.
+As of 2024, Yeti Airlines is the second-largest domestic carrier in Nepal by passengers carried and third largest by fleet size.
+It is currently banned from flying into EU airspace.

 History

 Yeti Airlines was established by Ang Tshering Sherpa in May 1998 and received its Air Operators Certificate on 17 August 1998.
 It started operations with two de Havilland Canada DHC-6 Twin Otters.

 In 2009, Yeti Airlines established the subsidiary Tara Air to which it outsourced its STOL operations to airports in the rural and mountainous airports in Nepal and transferred its respective aircraft, DHC-6 Twin Otters and Dornier 228s to Tara Air.

-Yeti Airlines and Tara Air combine to form the largest domestic airline in Nepal; the group has more than 60% of the total market share as of January 2008.
-Together, Yeti Airlines and Tara Air have the widest domestic flight network of any Nepali airline and fly to most destinations in Nepal.
+In late 2023, Asian Life Asian Life Insurance Co.
+Ltd. took over a 49% stake of Yeti Airlines Ltd and that the company would issue an IPO.

 International operations

 In 2007, Yeti Airlines launched Fly Yeti as a joint venture with Air Arabia.
 Due to political uncertainty, the airline ceased its operations in 2008.

 In 2013, the European Commission banned all Nepalese airlines from entering the European airspace.
-This restriction is still in place as of June 2021 and specifically also names Yeti Airlines.
+This restriction is still in place as of June 2025.

-In 2014, Yeti Airlines launched Himalaya Airlines, another international joint venture, this time with Chinese Tibet Airlines.
+In 2014, Yeti Airlines launched Himalaya Airlines, another international joint venture.